jeremyButtler/freezeTB/README.md

 # Updates:

+- 2025-01-29:
+  - made tbAmr detect and ignore the reference column
 - 2025-01-26:
   - chagned coverage graphs in TclTk GUI and added missing genes to the mean read depth graph